DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-23-letting-users-change-and-delete-notes.md

 ---
 title: Letting users change and delete notes
 description: We added options for users to change and delete notes rather than just keep creating new ones.
+Changes described here are unpublished.
 date: 2022-03-23
 screenshots:
   items: